 - Individual Attention

 COA's small size assures that each student receives one-on-one attention.
-The average size of an Educational Studies class is thirteen.
+The average size of an educational studies class is 13.
 Students are taught by a professor, not a teaching assistant.
 At COA, each student is known by name and students know all faculty and staff on a first-name basis.
 Advisors closely mentor advisees, taking time to find out each student's educational needs and goals.

 - Global Education